Update 6/10/19: This post still explains details around what constitutes a generic. But with the introduction of at least

 For more information on these downgraded generics, please read this post: Consumer Q&A: Generic Concerta.

 No, sorry.
 Generics are not the same as brand.
 No matter what some misguided pharmacists—and even physicians—might tell you.
-The generics are more precisely “bioequivalent” but that’s not “exactly the same.”
+The generics might be bioequivalent — and even that includes a huge “margin of error” — but that’s not “exactly the same.”

 There are three key differences, and they are particularly relevant to psychiatric conditions because the best results typically come within a precise dosing range (the “therapeutic window”):